rust-lang/rfcs/text/0000-if-let-chains.md

 if (let PAT = EXPR) && EXPR { .. }
 ```

-In the interest of succinctness, we do not encode a grammar here that is
+In the interest of succinctness, we do not encode a grammar here that
 resolves this ambiguity.
 Nonetheless, the second interpretation is *always*
 chosen.
 This means that the operator `&&` has the lowest precedence at the
 top level of `if STUFF { .. }`.
 If the user wants to disambiguate,